swcarpentry/python-novice-inflammation/_episodes/12-cmdline.md

 ## Command-Line Arguments

+Using the text editor of your choice, we can write a simple script that will tell us what version of python we are using.
+The sys library contains variables and functions associated with the interpreter.
-Using the text editor of your choice, save the following in a text file called `sys_version.py`:
+Save the following in a text file called `sys_version.py`:

 ~~~
 import sys